I know a few things about managing up.

 Tolerating toxic management

 I’ve come across my fair share of toxic bosses in my day.
 Managing up still works with them, but only to an extent.
 Some managers will never be able to appreciate the hard work you put into being a good employee.
-In these cases, managing up may be a futile exercise.
-What’s more important is finding a way to either address the boss’s poor behavior with HR or another supervisor, or find a way out of the toxic workplace altogether.
+In these cases, managing up may be a futile exercise (see above regarding Miranda Priestly).
+What’s more important is finding a way to either address the boss’s poor behavior with HR or another supervisor, or removing yourself from the toxic workplace altogether.

 Being inauthentic at work